-This latter statement exemplified a thread that ran through the presentation of multiple female characters in positions of command, including Janeway herself: the writers had to find a way to remind the viewer that the character was still a woman, no matter how many pips were on her collar.
-In this case, they did it by making Shelby the object of her male mentor’s lust.
+This latter statement exemplified a thread that ran through the presentation of multiple women in positions of command, including Janeway herself — the writers had to find a way to remind the viewer that the character was still a woman, no matter how many pips were on her collar.
+In this case, they did it by making Shelby the object of her mentor’s lust.

 It takes a special kind of person to pivot from guerilla resistance fighter to able politician, but Kira Nerys proved up to the challenge.
-At first unsure of herself in her new post-Cardassian occupation role on Deep Space Nine (“Emissary,” “Past Prologue") Kira matures into an able stateswoman (“The Homecoming,” “The Circle,” “The Siege”).
+At first unsure of herself in her new post-Cardassian occupation role on Deep Space 9 (“Emissary,” “Past Prologue"), Kira matures into an able stateswoman (“The Homecoming,” “The Circle,” “The Siege”).